ph-il/TbbcMoneyBundle/README.md

 ./bin/console doctrine:schema:update --force
 ```

-With the Doctrine storage, currency ratio will use the default entity manager and will store data inside the **tbbc_money_doctrine_storage_ratios**
+With the Doctrine storage, currency ratio will use the default entity manager and will store data inside the **phil_money_doctrine_storage_ratios**

 Custom NumberFormatter in MoneyFormatter
 ----------------------------------------

-The MoneyFormatter::localizedFormatMoney ( service 'tbbc_money.formatter.money_formatter' ) use
+The MoneyFormatter::localizedFormatMoney ( service 'phil_money.formatter.money_formatter' ) use
 the php NumberFormatter class ( http://www.php.net/manual/en/numberformatter.formatcurrency.php )
 to format money.